Team

 We are actively recruiting passionate, curious, and kind scientists at all levels.
 We’re building something exciting, and we care a lot about cultivating a culture of collaboration, good mentorship, and having fun doing science.

 Graduate students & Postdocs with chemistry, material, and biological engineering are preferred.
+Currently, no funded postdoc position is available.

 We also welcome local undergraduates and high school interns who are interested in working on computational or experimental projects.
 Currently, we are seeking an undergrad intern who can work on Matlab coding and optics configuration for bioinstrumentation.